-This theme accommodates multidisciplinary research in three major main lines:
+Activities in this theme accommodates multidisciplinary research focus in three main areas:

-- Knowledge gaps for assessing vulnerability and adaptation
+- Filling knowledge gaps for assessing vulnerability of agricultural systems

-- Agriculture and sustainable management of land, water and biodiversity- potential and limitation for adapting production systems
+- Sustainable management of land, water and biodiversity- potential and limitation for adapting production systems

 Theme leader: Abraham Joel email@example.com